 Keith Martin is is a Senior Lecturer in Publishing at the University of the Arts London, teaching publishing, editorial and design for print and digital media in undergraduate and postgraduate courses.
 He is also the Technical Editor of MacUser magazine.
 (Keith's slides)

 Jo Hodges is the Course Director for BA (Hons) Advertising at London College of Communication.
 Jo is also doing a Ph.D on how the visual affects text and how text affects the visual.
 (Jo's notes)

-Michael Nutley is a business journalist and consultant specialising in interactive media and marketing.
+Michael Nutley is a business journalist and consultant specializing in interactive media and marketing.
 He joined New Media Age, a UK news publication covering business use of the internet, as Editor in 2000, and was its Editor-In-Chief between 2007 and 2011.